microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 Callbacks are registered (and deregistered) via new functions on the context described below.

 For the sake of simplicity, only one callback may be registered on a particular session context at a time for a given callback type.
-We can relax this restriction in the future, as it's future proof, if application need require.
+We can relax this restriction in the future, as it's future proof, if application needs require.
 In the meantime, this restriction simplifies the work required to determine if messages are desired and may allow for a more simple implementation within the the sharing implementation on both the app side and the client runtime See [Implementation Suggestions](#Implementation-Suggestions)

 ```ts
 // Modifications to